macaulay99/gotifySample/README.md

 # gotifySample

-gotifySample is the sample application of [gotify](https://github.com/gericass/gotify)
+gotifySample is the sample application for [gotify](https://github.com/gericass/gotify)

 ## Requirements